Columbus celebrates annual Chamber of Commerce Dinner

 - Small Business of the year: Richie Grantham’s Sunshine Banners & Signs

-- Young Entrepreneurs of the year: Robert Battle, Miles Greathouse, Garrett Lawrence
+- Young Entrepreneurs of the year: Robert Battle, Miles Greathouse, Garrett Lawrence, Chad Scrimshire

 - 2018 Chair’s Award: Billy Blanchard